benhoyt/juju-docs/sdk/pebble.md

         command: python3 app.py

         # auto-restart options (showing defaults)
-        on-success: restart   # can also be "halt" or "ignore"
+        on-success: restart   # can also be "shutdown" or "ignore"
-        on-failure: restart   # can also be "halt" or "ignore"
+        on-failure: restart   # can also be "shutdown" or "ignore"
         backoff-delay: 500ms
         backoff-factor: 2.0
         backoff-limit: 30s